Wave-induced drift in third-order deep-water theory: The water wave problem and Hamiltonian formulation

 \subsection{Constant magnitude approximation}

 The procedure outlined above would seem to suggest that we first need to solve the complicated integro-differential Zakharov equation \eqref{eq:ZE}.
 In fact, for certain situations of interest we can circumvent this step.
-The key insight is that the evolution described by the Zakharov equation occurs on the slow timescale $\epsilon^{-2} T$, where $\epsilon \approx 0.1$ is a typical wave steepness and $T$ is a typical wave period (e.g.\ $T\approx 10$ s in the ocean).
-Therefore, for processes taking place on time-scales faster than 100 wave periods, it may be appropriate to consider the complex amplitudes to be constant.
+The key insight is that the evolution described by the Zakharov equation -- being associated with cubic nonlinearities -- occurs on the slow timescale $\epsilon^{-2} T$, where $\epsilon$ is a typical wave steepness and $T$ is a typical wave period.
+For processes taking place on faster time-scales, it may be appropriate to consider the complex amplitudes to be constant.

 This is indeed the approach we will adopt.
 There is, however, one important addition: for certain wavenumber combinations the Zakharov equation \eqref{eq:ZE} can be solved explicitly.
 In particular, for all symmetric quartets which satisfy $k_0 + k_0 = k_0 + k_0$ or $k_0 + k_1 = k_0 + k_1$ the equation reduces to a system of one or two ordinary differential equations with constant-amplitude solutions, as shown in \cite[Ch.\ 14]{Mei2005}.
 Such solutions represent nonlinear corrections to the frequency of the waves, and were first found by Stokes for a single wave mode.
 For arbitrarily many modes, or a continuous spectrum, it is possible to write these corrections in a compact form \citep{Stuhlmeier2019}.